Fix QuickBooks Error 6000 83 When Creating & Restoring Company File

 • Under utilities, look for the Stop Hosting Multi-User Access and select it.

-• In case if you see the “Host Multi-User Access” option and Stop Hosting Multi-User Access is not listed then do not select “Host Multi-user Access”.
+• In case if you see the “Host Multi-User Access” option and Stop Hosting Multi-User Access is not listed then do not select “Host Multi-User Access”.
 Then you need to move on to the next workstation.

 • Repeat the above actions on all workstations.